stivenlopezg/forecasting/examples/retail_turnover/README.md

 - future
 - future.apply

 It's likely that you will already have many of these (particularly the [Tidyverse](https://tidyverse.org) packages) installed, if you use R for data science tasks.
-The main exceptions are the packages in the [Tidyverts](https://tidyverts.org) family, which is a modern framework for time series analysis building on the Tidyverse.

 ```r
 install.packages("tidyverse") # installs all tidyverse packages